ali1845/pythonNotes/OOP_in_python.md

     >>> eml1.message
     'There?'

-    # Accessing Class attribute of the class
+    # Accessing the Class attribute of the class
     >>> eml1.thanksMessage
     'Thank You!
 Regards'

 The custom Objects are **mutable**.
-As the values of instances in of a class can be changed.
+As the values of instances in a class can be changed.

         >>> eml1.subject